 - 165W TGP, 14.9mm thin

-Why it’s great for data science: The RTX 5090 with 24GB GDDR7 VRAM is the fastest mobile GPU available, and can handle training larger models that would choke on 8-12GB VRAM cards.
-Build quality is exceptional with its CNC aluminum chassis.
-165W TGP means you’re getting closer to desktop performance than any previous laptop generation.
+Why it’s great for data science: The RTX 5090 with 24GB GDDR7 VRAM is the fastest mobile GPU available, and it can train larger models that would choke on 8-12GB cards.
+Build quality is exceptional thanks to the CNC aluminum chassis, and the 165W TGP gets you closer to desktop performance than any previous laptop generation.

 Considerations: Expensive (around $4,500).
-Power-hungry — battery life drops to 2-3 hours under GPU load.
-The RTX 5090 laptop variant is still thermally constrained compared to desktop.
-You’re paying a premium for the thin-and-light design.
+Power-hungry, with battery life dropping to 2-3 hours under GPU load.
+The mobile RTX 5090 is still thermally constrained next to its desktop sibling, and you’re paying a premium for the thin-and-light design.

 Which Laptop Should You Choose?